zwettemaan/dockerWordpress/README.md

 - Handle Let's Encrypt certificate renewals, in coordination with CloudFlare
 - Easily mirror your production site from a cloud provider to a local copy running in VirtualBox for easier debugging, development or post-mortems.
 - Use local command-line scripts to trigger actions on the production site in the cloud.
+- Easy to experiment and 'start over': simply destroy any failed experiment, and start over with a clean slate.

 # How to use